 White Water Farm: A Countryside Stay

-Arriving at the farm after a two hour drive from Cape Town, you immediately realise why this town is such a firm favourite among Capetonians.
+Arriving at the farm after a two-hour drive from Cape Town, you immediately realize why this town is such a firm favourite among Capetonians.
 The peaceful, countryside village is picturesque with mountain landscapes and green leafy farmsteads; offering tranquility and quaintness.

 With a number of cottages and suites; each with a touch of its own flare, we stayed in one of the Dairy Suites with a communal area right next door allowing guests to put up their feet, watch television and have a drink from the honesty bar.

 The room is crisp and sleek with a modern touch to the traditional farm cottage style.
 The entire room consisted of an open kitchen area with a seating area to dine at, a glass shower and basin facility with just a wall separating the warm queen size bedroom that looks straight into the living area with a fireplace, study section and sofas fit for kings and queens.

 The bare brick wall showcased throughout the space is such an industrial-chic concept that is contemporary in a place like this; sticking to white and grey accents in each of the decor accessories.
 Created as a home away from home, you can definitely find yourself never leaving the cottage at all.

 The back door leads you to the backdrop of the Kleine River mountain and a view of their vegetable and flower garden while you get sightings of the three donkeys that roam the garden.
 They love cuddling so take every opportunity to give them one.

 The Garden Grill is situated on the farm and is ideal for anyone who doesn’t feel like driving out into town just to grab a bite to eat.
 They are open daily for dinner for in house guests and lunch on Sundays but make sure to pre-book because table seats are limited.

 The menus vary because each dish is carefully curated based on what ingredients are fresh for use in the garden.